mavenlink/karousel/README.md

 ![bespoked](logo.png)

-# karousel

-A utility to delete "expired" resources from a kubernetes cluster.

 # Usage

-Karousel uses a meta data field "ttl" (Time to Live) to determine the correct time to delete a resource.
+Karousel uses a meta data field "ttl" (Time to Live) to determine how long (in hours) before a resource is deleted.
 See examples directory for sample yaml.

 # Local Testing